ornush/WebServer2/README.md

 <ins>**for each action that you'll want to make there is an API request that sends the request from the server directly to the broswer**<br />
 <ins>**few examples:

+## -----we have used POSTMAN APP and we recommand to use it too as well<br />

 for the  -/api/contacts - you'll get all the users list  ///GET<br />

 <img src="https://user-images.githubusercontent.com/48882826/173248496-1671958a-c98c-4377-9772-418942e07b75.jpg" alt="drawing" width="300" height="200"/>